 I woke up to a fairly quiet, beautiful, sunny day, and I couldn’t have been happier.
-I was excited for whatever San Diego had to offer me.
+I was excited about whatever San Diego had to offer me.
 I loved not knowing what we were doing for the day and not having to worry about anything school-related.

 My wonderful friends, Jasmine and Eric, made us breakfast.
 We came up with a plan to explore places that were a good walking distance away.
 We decided to check out North Park and Hillcrest.
 These areas are so chill and artsy.
 There was art everywhere!